Get help

 Library catalogue searching

-A keyword search in either the Library catalogue or the Classic Library Catalogue will allow you to combine the surname of the composer, the title of the music score to find the score you need.
-Look also for the search limiting options or the modify search button to narrow the scope of the search to retrieve only music scores in the displayed results.
+A keyword search in the Library catalogue allows you to combine the composer's surname and the music score title to find the score you need.
+Look at the search limiting options to narrow the scope of the search.

 Search Tips for Scores